 The INTO is extremely concerned about this departure from how paid leave is usually addressed for our members, and with our colleagues in the other teacher unions continue to pursue this matter with the Department of Education.
 (See here for more.)

-- The current 2 weeks’ parent’s leave will increase to 5 weeks for each parent
+- 2 weeks’ parent’s leave increased to 5 weeks for each parent,

-- The current 2 weeks’ Parent’s Benefit will increase to 5 weeks for each parent (if you qualify)
+- 2 weeks’ Parent’s Benefit increased to 5 weeks for each parent (if you qualify),

-- You will be able to take parent’s leave during the first 2 years of your child’s life (or 2 years from adoption), instead of within the first year
+- Parents will be able to take parent’s leave during the first 2 years of their child’s life (or 2 years from adoption), instead of within the first year